 In intermediate frequency (IF) undersampling applications, any shunt capacitors should be reduced.
 In combination with the driving source impedance, the shunt capacitors limit the input bandwidth.
-Refer to Application Note AN-742, Frequency Domain Response of Switched-Capacitor ADCs; Application Note AN-827, A Resonant Approach to Interfacing Amplifiers to Switched-Capacitor ADCs; and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters," for more information on this subject.
+Refer to AN-742 Application Note, Frequency Domain Response of Switched-Capacitor ADCs; AN-827 Application Note, A Resonant Approach to Interfacing Amplifiers to Switched-Capacitor ADCs; and the Analog Dialogue article, "Transformer-Coupled Front-End for Wideband A/D Converters," for more information on this subject (see www.analog.com).

 Figure 64.
-Switched Capacitor Input
+Switched-Capacitor Input